Cosmic domain walls on a lattice: illusive effects of initial conditions: Annihilation time of biased DWs

 In what follows, we stick to $\gamma \approx 0.3$ which is the best fit value derived from the range $\epsilon \in [0.0015, 0.05]$.
 Returning to the dimensionful variables, one can summarize the annihilation law for biased DWs as follows:

 Extrapolating Eq.~\eqref{ann} to tiny values of $\epsilon$, which are of main interest from the viewpoint of DW phenomenology, one concludes that DW annihilation occurs much earlier than previously expected.

-A note of caution is in order here.
-Our analysis has been performed assuming values of the parameter $\epsilon$, for which the acceleration acquired by DWs due to the potential bias $\sim V_{bias}/\sigma_{wall}$ is non-negligible at the time $t_{ann}$.
+Let us make an important remark here.
+As it has been emphasized above, the dependence $\tau_{ann} (\epsilon)$ revealed in our numerical simulations is in a good agreement with the simulation data of Ref.~\cite{Ferreira:2024eru}.
+Yet the latter assumes the standard relation $\tau_{ann} \propto \epsilon^{-1/2}$, i.e., $\gamma=1/2$.
+The discrepancy from the case $\gamma \approx 0.3$ is not dramatic, once a small range of $\epsilon$ is concerned.
+However, extrapolating the behavior $\tau_{ann} (\epsilon)$ to tiny $\epsilon$ yields drastically different results in the cases $\gamma \approx 0.3$ and $\gamma = 1/2$, and this is the reason why we arrive to physically different conclusions with Ref.~\cite{Ferreira:2024eru}, e.g., regarding production of GWs (see the discussion in the next section).
+We would like to note that the possibility of such an extrapolation is a hypothesis and it is yet to be proven.
+Indeed, our analysis has been performed assuming values of the parameter $\epsilon$, for which the acceleration acquired by DWs due to the potential bias $\sim V_{bias}/\sigma_{wall}$ is non-negligible at the time $t_{ann}$.
 It is important to verify validity of Eq.~\eqref{ann} in the regime, where $t_{ann} \ll \sigma_{wall}/V_{bias}$, so that one can neglect the possible impact of DW acceleration (caused by the potential bias) and exclude it as a factor in DW annihilation.